ahmed-at-github/node-express-practice/jwt-auth-authrz_7/READme.md

 1. auth controller JWT token generation
-2. verifyJWT middleware
+2. verifyJWT middleware with access-token
 3. employee GET router

-4. refresh controller , jwt refresh token generation
+4. refresh controller , jwt refresh token generation (to keep logged in and to generate new acces token)
+5. set on cookie http-only
+6.